Triptych (Slaughter novel): Critical reception

 Carol Memmott of USA Today praised Triptych: "Slaughter's gift for building multi-layered tension while deconstructing damaged personalities gives this thriller a nerve-wracking finish."
 Kirkus Reviews found that the plot development "[keeps] even the wariest readers off-balance and [leaves] the last act for a settling of accounts" and concluded about the character development: "The volcanic heroes and villains, who act both surprisingly and logically, are a welcome sign that Slaughter's trademark franchise only hints at the range of her gifts."
 Tara Gelsomino of Romantic Times rated the book four stars out of five and commented that among the three main characters' storylines, "...John's possibly wrongful imprisonment is the most horrifying of all, rife with it-could-happen-to-you implications."

 For the San Francisco Chronicle, David Lazarus said the plot "unfolds slowly" but was "worth the effort" and praised what he called "the strong characters", including Trent: "Severely dyslexic and scarred by a tragic past, his struggle to do right proves both fascinating and appalling."
 David J. Montgomery of The Philadelphia Inquirer called Triptych Slaughter's best work, "a novel of power and substance that is shocking and painful at times, but also gripping and resonant."

+In a 2011 review, Joe Hartlaub of Book Reporter praised Triptych as "a character study... on three individuals with the shifts in perspective slowly revealing all".

 Publishers Weekly had a more critical review: "...the shock value garnered by the plot twist isn't matched by the predictable denouement."

 Sequels and adaptations

 In 2008, Delacorte published Fractured, the sequel to Triptych, again featuring Will Trent.
 By 2020, Slaughter had written ten novels in the Will Trent series.

-ABC ordered Will Trent, a television pilot based on the novels.
+In 2022, ABC ordered Will Trent, a television pilot based on the novels.
 Starring Ramón Rodríguez as the titular character, Will Trent premiered on January 3, 2023, with 6.6 million viewers, the highest viewership in the 10 p.m. time slot since 2021.
 Will Trent would become the highest-rated debut show for ABC in the 2022–23 television season, resulting in the network renewing the show for a second season in April 2023.